A win for the south! Springboks hold off Wales for series victory

 The Springboks led throughout and had tries by flyhalf Handré Pollard, hooker Bongi Mbonambi and captain Siya Kolisi.

+South Africa was playing under pressure after letting a solid lead slip in the second test to lose to Wales on home soil for the first time and send the series to a decider.

+"We approached it as a final, which it was, and luckily we pulled it through," said lock Eben Etzebeth, who became the seventh South African to play 100 tests.

-Wales, emboldened by its first win over the Springboks in South Africa last weekend, did close it to 10-5 midway through the first half with its only try by impressive flanker Tommy Reffell.
+Wales, emboldened by its historic win over the Springboks in Bloemfontein last weekend, did close it to 10-5 midway through the first half with its only try by impressive flanker Tommy Reffell.
+He was on hand to take a pass after winger Josh Adams was dragged down just short.

-But the world champions relied on their power game to get it done.
+But the world champions relied on their power game to get it done as both teams had to adjust to early injuries.
+Wales No. 8 Taulupe Faletau was a late withdrawal and flanker Dan Lydiate went off with a head injury, and Springboks winger Cheslin Kolbe had a suspected broken jaw, forcing the home team into a backline shuffle that left center Lukhanyo Am to play wing for the rest of the game.

+The forwards softened the Welsh defense enough for Pollard to score the first try in the 14th and a 10-0 lead.

+Wales' reply through Reffell, who was playing his debut series, came just five minutes later.

-Mbonambi split from a South African maul just before halftime to extend the gap to 17-8 with a try in his 50th test.
+But Wales gave away a bunch of penalties early on — eight of the first nine awarded in the test — and South Africa made it count when Mbonambi split from a maul just before halftime to extend the gap to 17-8 with a try in his 50th test.

 Wales again came back to make it 17-14 through the boot of captain Dan Biggar.